Continuing Education Activity

 Epitope spreading can occur during disease leading to change in clinical features.
-For example, a lower rate of skin sclerosis and a higher percentage of interstitial lung disease appeared in patients who had epitope spreading compared to those who did not during a follow up of patients with MCTD.
-Also, patients with MCTD can clinically progress to other CTD, e.g., SSc, RA, Sjogren syndrome, and SLE.
+For example, a lower rate of skin sclerosis and a higher percentage of interstitial lung disease appeared in patients who had epitope spreading compared to those who did not during a follow-up of patients with MCTD.
+Also, patients with MCTD can clinically progress to other CTD, e.g., SSc, RA, Sjogren syndrome, and systemic lupus erythematosus.
 On the other hand, patients with other CTD or undifferentiated CTD can eventually develop into MCTD.

 Life-threatening complications, e.g., thrombotic thrombocytopenic purpura, renal crisis, malignant hypertension, and respiratory failure secondary to pulmonary hypertension, can occur rarely.
 Cardiovascular complications include dilated cardiomyopathy, cardiac tamponade, coronary sclerosis with ischemic cardiomyopathy, and arrhythmias.
 Infections accelerate atherosclerosis, and malignancies can occur as side effects of immunosuppressives.
 Transverse myelitis is a rare central nervous system complication.